 August 17th – Introduction to Government Contracting

 Learn how to assess your company’s readiness for government contracting at the local, state and federal levels.
 We will talk about registrations, certifications, the bidding process, the differences between the commercial and government markets, and we will answer your questions.
 This workshop is intended for those with little to no government contracting experience.

 Learn how to prepare a narrative response to a competitive Solicitation/Request for Proposal (RFP) from a Government agency.
 Learn to identify the important facets of a competitive Solicitation/RFP that includes pricing, statements of work, proposal requirements and evaluation criteria.
 Recognize the differences between “best value” and “low cost, technically acceptable” evaluations and best practices to achieve optimum results.
 This workshop is intended for those with less than 3 years of government contracting assistance.

 Come learn from Sherry Kobus, Small Business Program Manager DCAA, Audit Liaison Division, about DCAA accounting system requirements and regulatory criteria for establishing an adequate accounting system.

-RI PTAC, in partnership with the RI Division of Purchases, will host a session to provide information on State purchasing activities.
+RI PTAC, in partnership with the RI Division of Purchases and the Office of Diversity and Equal Opportunity, will host a session to provide information on State purchasing activities.